Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 - tpu_env: []

-Once we have configured accelerate we can test if we have done it right by running it in a terminal:
+Once we have configured accelerate, we can test whether we did it correctly by running in a terminal:

 accelerate test